 - Exams administered in a distraction-reduced environment.

 - Course materials converted to e-text.
 Most texts are available in electronic format from the publisher for students with vision impairments.
-The accessibility services office completes and submits the publisher’s request form on the student’s behalf.
+The ASO completes and submits the publisher’s request form on the student’s behalf.
 A sales receipt for the textbook must accompany the request form.
-Texts also can be converted in alternative format such as e-texts and enlarged print materials.
+Texts also can be converted in an alternative format such as e-texts and enlarged print materials.
 Students should allow a minimum of four weeks to receive materials from the publisher and convert materials to digitized formats.

 - Exams in large print.